Letter Writing # 180 - Advise friend on which subject to specialize in

-I am so delighted to receive your letter yesterday and it was a pleasant surprise to know that you have already completed your high school and would get admitted to a university soon.
+I got so delighted to receive your letter yesterday and it was a pleasant surprise to know that you've already completed high school and would get admitted to a university soon.
 How time does fly!

-You have asked my opinion on which subject to take as the major.
-I think you should follow your own instinct and go for something you feel passionate about.
+You've asked my opinion on which subject to take as your major.
+I think you should follow your instinct and go for something you feel passionate about.

-I guess you personally want to study history, I have got that impression from your letter, and that's why I would advise you to follow your own track and set an example for others instead of blindly walking through a street you do not want to be in.
+I guess you personally want to study history, I've got that impression from your letter, and that's why I would advise you to follow your own track and set an example for others instead of blindly walking through a street you do not want to be in.

 Model Answer 2:

 Hope this letter finds you in good health and spirit.
-Anyway, I feel truly honoured and flattered since you have decided to take my advice into confidence with regards to choosing a subject of study before entering your university.
-However, this is not an easy decision to make neither for you nor me, probably because none of us can be sure what the future would be like.
+I feel truly honoured and flattered since you've decided to take my advice into confidence with regard to choosing a subject of study before entering your university.
+However, this is not an easy decision to make - probably because none of us can be sure what the future would be like.